dronekit/dronekit-python/docs/guide/vehicle_state_and_parameters.rst

 Only the :py:attr:`Vehicle.mode <dronekit.lib.Vehicle.mode>` and :py:attr:`Vehicle.armed <dronekit.lib.Vehicle.armed>`
 attributes can be written.

-The attributes are set by assigning a value.
-Calling :py:func:`Vehicle.flush() <dronekit.lib.Vehicle.flush>` then forces DroneKit to send outstanding messages.
+The attributes are set by assigning a value:

 .. code:: python

     #disarm the vehicle
     vehicle.armed = False
-    vehicle.flush()  # Flush to ensure changes are sent to autopilot

 .. warning::

-    After ``flush()`` returns the message is guaranteed to have been sent to the autopilot, but it is **not guaranteed to succeed**.
+    Changing a value is **not guaranteed to succeed**.
     For example, vehicle arming can fail if the vehicle doesn't pass pre-arming checks.

     While the autopilot does send information about the success (or failure) of the request, this is `not currently handled by DroneKit <https://github.com/dronekit/dronekit-python/issues/114>`_.

 Code should not assume that an attempt to set an attribute will succeed.
 The example code snippet below polls the attribute values